Fresh and Fabulous: The Ultimate Guide to Spring Nails

 @kkdnails

 A single fine line, a small abstract shape, or a negative space detail on a neutral base is all the nail art spring requires.
 The restraint is what elevates it.
 As soon as the design becomes busy or uses multiple elements, the effect changes entirely.
-One considered detail against a clean background always reads as more sophisticated than a fully decorated nail.
+One detail considered against a clean background always appears more sophisticated than a fully decorated nail.

 @pazybohomazy